EulerStream/Euler-API-SDK/src/sdk/docs/AlertTargetsApi.md

-let accountId: number; //The ID of the account to create the alert target for (default to undefined) let alertId: number; //The ID of the alert to create the target for (default to undefined) let iAlertTargetConfigBase: IAlertTargetConfigBase; //Configuration for the alert target
+let accountId: number; //The ID of the account to create the alert target for (default to undefined) let alertId: number; //The ID of the alert to create the target for (default to undefined) let createAlertTargetPayload: CreateAlertTargetPayload; //Configuration for the alert target

 const { status, data } = await apiInstance.createAlertTarget(
     accountId,
     alertId,
-    iAlertTargetConfigBase
+    createAlertTargetPayload
 );
 ```